Skip to main content

 She pointed at the water jug and glasses on the side table as he smiled sheepishly.
 Now he wants me to be all wife and give him water in a glass?
 He is so confusing nowadays.

-Heer thought to herself as she watched him pour a glass and drink it like he found a lake in a desert.
+Heer thought to herself as she watched him pour a glass and drink it like he had found a lake in a desert.
 Then he poured another glass and drank it too.
 She frowned.
 He looked back to see her watching him.
-He then took the jug and gulped down the whole content making her worry.
+He then took the jug and gulped down the whole content, making her worry.

 “Are you all right?”
 She asked at last.

 “Me?
-Yes Yes, I am fine.”
-Listen I need to gift you something so….
+Yes, Yes, I am fine.”
+Listen, I need to gift you something so….
 No no!

 Heer was about to leave him alone and walk out when he stopped her.